 The Italian Dolomites are a famous holiday region in the country, and for skiers, the jewel is the Cortina dโAmpezzo – also known as the Queen of the Dolomites!

-Cortina boasts of several entertainment venues and chic stores where guests can enjoy a unique shopping experience.
+Cortina boasts several entertainment venues and chic stores where guests can enjoy a unique shopping experience.
 Part of its Olympic-grade terrain has been adapted for beginners and intermediates to ensure fun for family members at any level.

 Where to stay: Faloria Mountain Spa Resort is an excellent choice offering family suites, or try a 2-bedroom apartment at Attico Castello with ski-to-door access